Why join Epworth choir?

 So what’s it like?

 It’s like learning something new with a varied group of friends once a week.
-Some of us have been singing for decades and some of us only started recently.
-Some of us can read music, some ‘get by’, others sing mainly by ear.
-And we all have our own tastes in music.
-But we sing such a variety of different pieces and styles, we’re all learning something new every week.
+Some of us have been singing for decades and some of us only started recently and we all have our own tastes in music, we sing such a variety of different pieces and styles, we’re all learning something new every week.
 We learn from each other and we learn from our musical director and accompanist.
 They’re both accomplished professional musicians and have an enormous amount of experience in teaching and getting the best out of amateur singers.

 How good at music do I need to be?

 It doesn’t matter how ‘good’ you are, or how much experience you have, or whether you can sight read but the ability to read music would be useful.
-Honestly.
 Come and try singing with us for a week or two: if you enjoy it and want to come back then we’d love you to join.
 There are no auditions, no tests, no ‘judging’ at all.
 You just need to enjoy singing and learning.

 At the start of each ‘term’, most of us are in the same boat: we’ve never sung the music before, so we’re all learning it together.
-It’s pretty ragged to start with, but there is plenty of rehearsal time before each concert and for the trickier pieces, we sometimes split into smaller groups of people all singing the same part so we can learn the notes more easily.
+It’s pretty ragged to start with, but there is plenty of rehearsal time before each concert and for the trickier pieces, if covid restrictions allow we will split into smaller groups of people all singing the same part so we can learn the notes more easily.

 For longer pieces we have a special website just for members where we share recordings of the music we’re singing so you can play it in your car or on your phone or wherever until you get the hang of it.
 That’s a really good way of learning the music in between rehearsals even if you don’t always have your music with you or struggle to read the notes.